VitruviusLabs/typescript/packages/ts-predicate/docs/TypeAssertion.md

 isRecord(value: unknown, constraints?: RecordConstraints | Test): void
 ```

-Asserts that the value is a record: an object with no prototype, or directly
+Asserts that the value is a record: a direct instance of Object.
-using Object prototype.

 Symbol keys are ignored when validating record items.